LinTrieu/quiz-manager/README.md

 Duration: 09/09/2020 - 16/09/2020

 -------
-### Quiz Manager README
+## Quiz Manager README

 ### Project Background

-- You work for WebbiSkools Ltd, a software company that provides on-line educational solutions for education establishments and training providers.
+- Project work for WebbiSkools Ltd, a software company that provides on-line educational solutions for education establishments and training providers.
-- Your manager would like you to design, build, and test a database-driven website to manage quizzes, each consisting of a set of multiple-choice questions and their associated answers.
+- User brief: design, build, and test a database-driven website to manage quizzes, each consisting of a set of multiple-choice questions and their associated answers.

 ##  User Account Login Details for Testing